The Northeastern Sustainability Perspective

 Northeastern University launched a plan for greening the campus that enlists the help of the entire Northeastern community.
 The University continues to seek further improvements in campus-wide energy use, greenhouse gas emissions, and sustainable building design, and urban land management.
 The Northeastern initiative utilizes the campus as a learning laboratory.
 In the research realm, Northeastern faculty are engaged in a variety of sponsored projects including improving building design, on-campus transportation, organic landscaping, recycling, composting, and energy conservation.

 Sustainability at D'Amore-McKim

-Sustainability encompasses promotion of environmental responsibility, social justice, and profitability.
-Sustainable enterprises adopt strategies that maximize profits while minimizing negative impact on environment and society.
-They measure their success in terms of the “triple-bottom line” – environmentally responsible (planet), socially responsible (people), and financially profitable (profits).
+Sustainability encompasses the promotion of environmental responsibility, social justice, and profitability.
+Sustainable enterprises adopt strategies that maximize profits while minimizing the negative impacts on the environment and society.
+They measure their success in terms of the “triple-bottom-line” – environmentally responsible (planet), socially responsible (people), and financially profitable (profits).
 The D'Amore-McKim School of Business recognizes the growing importance of and need to train business leaders who are sustainability-savvy: leaders who understand the dynamic interplay between business, environment, and society.